xZEGG/xZEGG/README.md

 - 👋 Hi, I’m @xZEGG
-- 🤓 I'm a high school student living in Turkey.
+- 🤓 I'm a university student living in Turkey.
-- 👀 I’m interested in making video games and programming.
+- 👀 I’m interested in filmmaking, game dev and programming.
-- ❔ I’m currently learning Python Flask framework, Vue.js and C++.
 - 🖥️ I’m currently working on various projects.

 <!---